canidlogic/infrared/doc/Script.md

 1. Core state
 2. Pointer state
+3. Ruler stack
-3. Diagnostic state
+4. Diagnostic state
-4. Rendering state
+5. Rendering state

 The _core state_ are those parts of interpreter state that are required for the Shastina interpreter to work.

 The _pointer state_ allows pointer objects to be computed against the input NMF file.

+The _ruler stack_ is used to track which ruler is assigned to grace note pointers.

 The _diagnostic state_ allows the Infrared script to print diagnostic messages.